MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

     ![Image of not granted applications permissions](media/microsoft-identity-manager-2016-ma-graph/not-granted-permissions.png)

-    The following permission should be added to the application to allow it to use the “Microsoft Graph API”, depending on the scenario:
+    The following permission should be added to the application to allow it to use the Microsoft Graph API, depending on the scenario:

     | Operation with object | Permission required                                                                  | Permission type |
     |-----------------------|--------------------------------------------------------------------------------------|-----------------|